jackoske/esp8266-wifi-access-point/README.md

 To Do:

-- [ ] fix webpage not being served
+- [x] fix webpage not being served
+ - [X] fix css and js

+- [x] Try to print the spiffs file system to the serial monitor
+ - done with littfs

 - [ ] Add a way to turn off password protection

-- [ ] Try to print the spiffs file system to the serial monitor

-- [ ] mac addresses not being printed
+- [ ] mac addresses not being printed, (meh dunno if I need maybe later I will fix!)

+- [ ] Refactor more!